How Does the Insurance Company Determine the Value of a Totaled Car?

 How much the insurer will get for selling the car for salvage is part of the equation, too.
 Your car has a greater chance of being deemed a total loss car if the insurer can recover more costs selling it to the salvage yard.

-Essentially, total loss value is determined by adding up the cost of the repair and associated costs, the value your car diminishes due to an accident, and the rental reimbursement costs while your vehicle is down for repairs.
+Key Takeaway: Total loss value is determined by adding up the cost of the repair and associated costs, the value your car loses due to an accident, and the rental reimbursement costs while your vehicle is down for repairs.
 Then, the value the insurer will sell the damaged car for salvage is taken off.

 Sound confusing?
 Let’s break it down: